BHT is an antioxidant that kills herpes virus, SARS virus, west nile virus, lipid coated viruses. Advanced Health & Life Extension

 BHT appears to work against such viruses by disrupting their lipid membranes making them vulnerable to the immune system and imparing their ability to penetrate human cells.
 BHT also removes binding proteins that the virus uses to penetrate cell membranes.
 In addition, BHT acts as an antioxidant neutralizing free radicals that damage cell membranes and cause inflammation.
 It is believed that the destructive action of many pathogenic viruses involves the destructive action of free radicals on cellular membranes.
 More recent studies have confirmed the anti-viral activity of BHT against many different human and animal viruses including CMV (cytomegalovirus), (3) pseudorabies (4), genital herpes (5), HIV (6) and some strains of influenza.(7)

 A few of the viruses that have a lipid envelope and may be affected by BHT include herpes simplex I, herpes simplex II, herpes zoster, ckytomegalovirus, west nile virus, HIV virus, influenza virus, hepatitis B and C viruses, avian flu influenza virus and the SARS virus.
-Remember that BHT has not been clinically tested and approved to treat these infections.
+BHT has not been clinically tested and approved to treat these infections.

 Based on these early scientific results, some individuals afflicted with herpes virus infections began experimenting on themselves with BHT.
 They used dosages in the 250 to 3000 mg. per day range with the result that they experienced a reduction in herpes outbreaks.
 For some, their eruptions remained suppressed for as long as they continued to take BHT daily.
 For others, they were able to eventually discontinue taking BHT with no recurrences.
 BHT is discussed in Mann and Fowke's book "Wipe Out Herpes with BHT" and Pearson and Shaw's book "Life Extension".(8)(9)